Thor110/AlienTrilogyRessurected/README.md

 - Not really a level "viewer" per-se, currently it is just a testing tool for parsing level data, it can also export the level geometry as OBJ files.
 - May or may not extend it to level viewer and editor functionality one day.
 - Need to implement an export feature for the location of level objects, enemies, crates, pickups, switches, doors etc

+Patches

+- Multiple UVs across the games levels, lifts and doors need fixing.
+- The UVs for the Queens Egg Sack from the final level need fixing.
+- A trigger for a lift with an inaccessible secret needs fixing on L371LEV as noted by Bobblen. ( https://www.avpgalaxy.net/forum/index.php?topic=67544.0 )
+- Create an installer script to patch the relevant bytes rather than providing the entire level.

 # Road Map